mjmolina/website/content/about/_index.md

 Furthermore, I identified to PHYA (**phytochrome A**, an important plant photoreceptor) as a genetic component involved in conferring shade tolerance in some plants.

+Currenlty I am working as a Data Analyst in Berlin and focusing in Machine Learning (ML)and Deep Learning (DL).

 ## Education